 < Return to Staff Listing

-Ken Martin is currently serving his sixth term as Chairman of the Minnesota Democratic-Farmer-Labor (DFL) Party.
+Ken Martin is currently serving his seventh term as Chairman of the Minnesota Democratic-Farmer-Labor (DFL) Party.
 He has held this post since 2011—making him the longest serving Chairman in the 75-year history of the DFL.
-The Minnesota DFL has won every statewide election since Ken was elected Chairman.
+The Minnesota DFL has won every statewide election since Ken was elected Chairman and secured two trifectas.

 Ken was only a senior at Eden Prairie High School when he joined Paul Wellstone’s campaign for U.S. Senate.
 And as he did for many people, Sen. Wellstone inspired Ken to pursue a political career dedicated to the principle that “we all do better, when we all do better.”

 Ken has worked tirelessly to rebuild and refocus the DFL around that iconic ideal.
 When he was first elected Chairman, he inherited a party deeply in debt and reeling from recent defeats.
 By building the party to win and to last, Ken restored Minnesotans’ confidence in the DFL.
 He made the DFL what it is today–an all-day, year-round party dedicated to organizing communities, empowering the grassroots, electing progressive candidates, and improving the lives of Minnesotans.